What is a Tech Suit

 The fabric and materials used in the making of a tech suit are “dry” fabrics—they repel water and reduce drag in the water.

-Compared to training suits, which are mostly made of polyester or nylon, which absorb a lot of water, tech suits use a lot of Lycra (or elastane or Spandex).
+Compared to training suits, mostly made of polyester or nylon, which absorb a lot of water, tech suits use a lot of Lycra (or elastane or Spandex).
 This material repels water, reducing drag in the water1.

 Why Do Swimmers Wear Tech Suits